Sara Groenewegen

-Sara Angeline Groenewegen (born April 12, 1995) is a Canadian, former collegiate All-American, medal-winning Olympian, professional softball pitcher for the Canadian Wild of the National Pro Fastpitch (NPF).
+Sara Angeline Groenewegen (born April 12, 1995) is a Canadian professional softball pitcher.
 From 2014 to 2017, Groenewegen pitched for the University of Minnesota, where she hold the all-time strikeouts and strikeout ratio records.
 She also currently still ranks for both the Big Ten Conference and the NCAA Division I in the ratio category.
-She has played for the Canadian Wild in the NPF since being drafted second overall in 2017.
+She played professionally for the Canadian Wild in the NPF since being drafted second overall in 2017.
+She most recently played for Athletes Unlimited Softball.
 She has been a member of the Canada women's national softball team since 2013.
 Groenewegen helped Team Canada win a bronze medal at the 2020 Summer Olympics.

 Early life

 Groenewegen was born on April 12, 1995, in White Rock, British Columbia, where she attended Elgin Park Secondary school, from where she graduated in 2013.
 Groenewegen was diagnosed with Type 1 Diabetes at the age of nine, but did not let this disease control her, persisting to become a member of the Canada women's national softball team at the age of 17.
 She has two sisters and comes from a 'softball family'.